Jungle Flyfishing Gear Guide

 • I’ve also found that I prefer to size up.
 Throwing large weighted flies all day is work.
 Plus if you catch that trophy Peacock near structure it’s nice to have power instead of him running straight into the logs.

 • Spinning Rod- Yes I bring a spinning rod for catfishing.
 For evening fishing next to camp at night, if your shoulder gets f#$%ed, or if it rains and the rivers gets muddy, having a catfish rod is worth bringing!
-100lb+ braid recommended and 60lb+ fluoro leaders
+100lb+ braid recommended, 60lb+ fluoro leader, Octopus 6/0 & 8/0 hooks.
+This is the Penn Rod/Reel I bring.

 Fly Reels